Agricultural Literacy Curriculum Matrix

 Nutritional Value of Fresh Produce

-In this lesson students will learn that fresh produce is a good source of vitamin A, vitamin C, and fiber, and that all fruits and vegetables do not contain the same quantities of each nutrient.
+Students determine that fresh produce is a good source of vitamin A, vitamin C, and fiber, and that all fruits and vegetables do not contain the same quantities of each nutrient.
+Grades 3-5

 ascorbic acid: another name for vitamin C; necessary in the body for healthy cells